Deploying a Rails Application to Elastic Beanstalk

 To terminate your environment and delete the application

 From the directory where you created your local repository, type the following command:

 This process may take a few minutes.
-AWS Elastic Beanstalk displays a message once the environment has been successfully terminated.
+Elastic Beanstalk displays a message once the environment has been successfully terminated.

 site.
 You can always recreate your Beanstalk environment using